regaipaydogdu/final-case-devops-bootcamp/README.md

 ```
 /                 : This is the GitLab CI/CD parent pipeline manifest.
-ansible-shell/    : Inside this directory, you'll find a simple shell script for monitoring disk usage and sending email alerts.
+ansible-shell/    : Inside this directory, a simple shell script for monitoring disk usage and sending email alerts.
 assets/           : The directory where the visual content is stored.
 docker/           : React.js application and Dockerfile are stored.
 gitlab-runner/    : The folder that hosts own GitLab runner's config.toml file.